pro-gramming/docker_apparmor/README.md

-### To check if the apparmor if loaded into the kernel
+### To check if the apparmor is loaded into the kernel

 $ cat /sys/module/apparmor/parameters/enabled

 ### To check if it is running

 $ systemctl status apparmor

-### To check which profiles are loaded in the kernel

-$ cat /sys/kernel/security/apparmor/profiles

 ### Alternative to check profile loaded and enforced